palladiate/php_timeclock_fixed/README.md

 1. Use your favorite text editor to update config.inc.php with your MySQL database information

+1. For some reason, we also need to change the ownership of the configuration files (this is being worked on)

+> `shell> sudo chown www-data:www-data /var/www/html/config.inc.php`

 1. Open up your web browser, and point it to your web host.
 The initial Login is admin with password admin

 ### Known bugs